 Part of the College's responsibility for the supervision of College residence halls is a responsibility for student health and safety, as well as protection of property.
 To this end, public and private areas of College residence halls are inspected.
-This may include representatives from local, state and federal inspection agencies, as well as college personnel.
+This may include representatives from local, state and federal inspection agencies, as well as College personnel.
 Whenever possible, inspection of a student's room is accomplished with a student present.
-Health, safety and fire inspections will occur during the closing of the residence halls for breaks or vacations and do not require the presence of the occupants of the room.

 The Director of Residence Life, as the College's Chief Housing Officer, may give permission to residence hall staff to enter and search a student's room under specific circumstances and with no legal ramifications.
-This right is seldom used and can be employed only when a suspicion exists that College regulations and NY State laws are being violated, or in case of an emergency.
+This right is seldom used and can be employed only when a suspicion exists that College regulations and/or NY State laws are being violated, or in case of an emergency.